 How To Safely Travel With Your Pets

-Earlier this month, on January 2nd, we celebrated National Pet Travel Safety Day.
+On January 2nd, we celebrate National Pet Travel Safety Day.
 Mom said it’s a great time to remind you about pet safety when traveling with your fur baby!

 Now if you are taking a plane, bus or train, everyone seems to get what needs to be done and properly restrains their pet in an appropriate carrier according to the rules of the transportation company.

 All of these are big no-no’s mom says, because of all the crazy drivers out there!
-We live in Northern New Jersey and mom says the old adage “drive defensively” has more than one meaning today!
+We live in Northern New Jersey and mom says the old adage “drive defensively” has never been more important than now!

 When you let your pet roam around the car, regardless of their size and whether they are tiny and you think you can can hold them on your lap securely, consider what can happen if your car gets involved in an accident.